 Even a trace amount of an allergen could cause a child to go into anaphylaxis – a potentially life-threatening reaction.
 That is why it is important for parents of children with food allergies to be extra cautious around the holidays.

 Drew Bird, M.D., Director of the Food Allergy Center at Children's Health℠, says parents need to remember two very important steps in preparing for the holidays.

 "Carrying an auto-injectable EpiPen and reviewing the Food Allergy Action Plan to recognize signs and symptoms which would indicate a need to give the EpiPen are paramount for keeping your child safe," Dr. Bird said.

 For children with EoE that are following an elimination diet, avoiding their allergens can be just as important as those who are at risk for anaphylaxis.
 Sticking to strict elimination and not taking chances on meals and treats that may contain their allergen, is an important step in following their care plan for the treatment of EoE.

 Food allergies do not have to dampen the spirit of the holidays.
 April Clark, Registered Dietitian in the Food Allergy Center at Children's Health, offers these tips to ensure a safe and happy holiday season:

-- Offer to host and cook only dishes that are safe for your child or if it is pot luck, choose to take several safe dishes and avoid other foods.
+- Offer to host and cook only dishes that are safe for your child.
+If it is pot luck, choose to take several safe dishes and avoid other foods.

 - Prepare your child's plate first so there is no chance of cross contamination through switching of utensils from other dishes.

 - For school parties, plan to attend if your child is younger.
-If you can't attend, talk to the teacher ahead of time and designate an adult and friend who can be sure your child eats only foods that are safe for him.
+If you can't attend, talk to the teacher ahead of time and designate an adult and friend who can make sure your child eats only foods that are safe for him or her.